-BUSI 512 Managerial Information Technology 3 hours Prerequisite: BUSI 600
+BUSI 512 Managerial Information Technology

 This course is designed to provide the essential tools needed for the effective management of information technology.
 The objective is to build a basic understanding of the value and uses of information systems for business operation, management decision-making, and strategic advantage.
 While not designed as a course in computer literacy, the course does include topics that develop skills as managers and users of information systems technology, rather than as producers of information systems technology.